Self hosted

 Securing phpIPAM with Docker Secrets

-Docker secrets provide a secure way to store sensitive information, such as passwords, API keys, and other credentials.
-You can use Docker secrets to store the MySQL password, Google Maps API key, and other sensitive data for your phpIPAM instance.
+Docker secrets is a way to have better security with secrets.
+It can store sensitive information, such as passwords, API keys, and other credentials.
+You can use Docker secrets to store things like your MySQL password, Google Maps API key if yo uhave one, and other sensitive data.

 docker secret create secret_name secret_file

-Replace secret_name with a descriptive name for the secret and secret_file with the path to the file containing the sensitive information.
+Replace secret_name with a descriptive name for the secret and secret_file.
+Use the path to the file containing the sensitive information.
 Once you have created the secrets, you can manage them through the Docker Compose configuration.

 phpIPAM Multi-Host Containers and Reverse Proxy Configuration